A team of designers, makeup artists, and engineers work for a whole year for 50 minutes of magic

 Behind all those feathers, wings, and sequins, there are a battalion of people who work thousands of hours the entire year to make this fashion show possible.

-Like minions, costume designers and dressmakers have to translate the sketches sent by Victoria’s Secret into fantasy outfits, doing a hard work of manufacture which they have to fitting several times with models and mannequins before the show begin.
+Like minions, costume designers and dressmakers have to translate the sketches sent by Victoria’s Secret IGNORE INTO fantasy outfits, doing a hard work of manufacture which they have to fitting several times with models and mannequins before the show begin.

 “The process usually goes something like this.
 They will ask us over, early in this year, typically April even as early as March to show us the sketches, and let us know what they want us to built.
 Then we will have out first fitting in April, until it gets showtime, and through that time somethings will change; some things, maybe they might add something but, every month we have a fitting”, said Barak Stribling, costume designer who has work with VS for the past eight years.